 One of the best parts of living in the San Francisco Bay Area is being within a short drive of dozens of scenic parks and open spaces.
-Local planners, nonprofits, and government officials have protected thousands of acres of our wild Northern California landscapes and built hundreds of miles of scenic hiking trails through Santa Clara and San Mateo Counties.
+Local planners, nonprofits, and government officials have protected thousands of acres of wild Northern California landscapes and built hundreds of miles of scenic hiking trails through Santa Clara and San Mateo Counties.

 The City of San Jose operates one of the nation's largest urban trail networks with 56 miles currently developed for public use, and a goal of growing to 100 total miles by 2022.